Aliena28898/MarkDown-tests/README.md

 Character | Series
 ----------|--------
-Haruhi Suzumiya | The Melancholy of Haruhi suzumiya Tomoe Mami | Shojo Majo Madoka Magica
+Haruhi Suzumiya | The Melancholy of Haruhi Suzumiya Tomoe Mami | Shojo Majo Madoka Magica

 You can [google](http://google.com) the rest of the information.